couchand/lines-js/README.markdown

 will be `R * (C + 1)` characters, where `R` is the maximum row and `C` the maximum column.
 The extra character per line is, of course, the newline.

+The `lines()` instance is also a stream, so pipe it somewhere!
+See the `sorting` example for details.

 ##### ╭╮☲☲☲╭╮ #####